MonolithInd/update-fw-BC/README.md

 * iptables -A INPUT -m set --match-set badcountries src -j DROP
 * iptables -A OUTPUT -m set --match-set badcountries dst -j DROP

+Note that in this scenario the ipset memory list is just a list of IPs the match and the drop command is inserted as a line into the INPUT and OUTPUT chains explicitly.

 It is up to the reader to make these last across reboots.